Harriet Tubman's family: Nelson Davis

-Tubman established herself in Auburn, New York on land that she bought from William H. Seward in early 1859 and the house was a haven for family and friends.
+Tubman established herself in Auburn, New York on land that she bought from William H. Seward in early 1859, and the house was a haven for family and friends.
 In 1866, Tubman met Nelson Davis from Elizabeth City when he became a boarder at her house.
-He lived at her house for three years and they were married on March 18, 1869, at the Central Presbyterian Church.
+He lived at her house for three years, and they were married on March 18, 1869, at the Central Presbyterian Church.
 Davis was more than twenty years younger than Tubman.
-He was first known as Nelson Charles who had worked for a Charles family and probably escaped slavery by the Underground Railroad around 1861, perhaps on the Pasquotank River and the Great Dismal Swamp, which are both sites on the National Underground Railroad Network to Freedom.
+He was first known as Nelson Charles, who had worked for a Charles family and probably escaped slavery by the Underground Railroad around 1861, perhaps on the Pasquotank River and the Great Dismal Swamp, which are both sites on the National Underground Railroad Network to Freedom.
 After he escaped, he changed his name to Nelson Davis, using the surname of his father, Milford Davis.
 He lived in Oneida County, New York by 1861.
-About 1863, he enlisted in the Union army and fought during the American Civil War.
+About 1863, he enlisted in the U.S. Army and fought during the American Civil War.
 At the end of the war, he was discharged in Texas.
 In 1874, Tubman and Davis adopted a girl named Gertie.

 Tubman and Davis operated a 7-acre farm and brick business in Auburn.
 They raised chickens and pigs and grew potatoes, vegetables and apples.
 Tubman sold butter and eggs.
 Tubman also continued to board people.
 Rit Ross lived at the house, as did four boarders.
 Between 1882 and 1884, their frame house was burned down, and a brick building was constructed.
-Around that time, Davis was very ill, requiring care, and he was unable to work.
+Around that time, Davis was very ill, requiring care, and could not work.
 She also helped out family members in need, like her nephew John Henry Stewart's surviving wife Eliza and three children.

 Davis died in 1888 of tuberculosis.
-Under the name Harriet Tubman Davis, she filed for pension benefits, which were provided for Civil War veteran's spouses.
+Under Harriet Tubman Davis, she filed for pension benefits provided for Civil War veterans' spouses.